ScratchAddons/website-v2/content/docs/getting-started/installing.md

 Because the browser is isolated, everything will be in its default state and will not effect the main profile.

-Alternatively, to load Firefox into the main profile:

-1. Type `about:debugging` into the address bar.

-1. Click "This Firefox" on the sidebar

-1. Click "Load Temporary Add-on..."

-1. Select the `manifest.json` file in the `ScratchAddons` folder.

-1. If a permission tab opens, click the "Enable" button.

-To reload the extension when testing, click the "Reload" button on the extension's card.

-{{< admonition info >}}
-  The unexpected WebExtension manifest property warnings may safely be ignored, since they are required by Chrome.
-{{< /admonition >}}

 ### Installing on Firefox for Android